cubedro/frontier.ethereum.org/views/content/greeter.md

 The suicide is subsidized by the contract creation so it will cost much less than a usual transaction.

     greeterInstance.kill.sendTransaction({from:eth.accounts[0], gasPrice: web3.toWei(0.001, "finney")})

+You can verify that the deed is done simply seeing if this returns 0:

+    eth.getCode(greeterAddress)

 Notice that every contract has to implement it's own kill clause.
 In this particular case only the account that created the contract can kill it.